3 Indian soldiers are killed in Kashmir gunfight on the 4th anniversary of special status revocation

 The fighting coincides with the anniversary of India’s 2019 decision to strip the region’s statehood, its separate constitution and inherited protections on land and jobs — a change that deepened political chaos in the Himalayan territory.

-Police detained many politicians and activists and kept some under house arrest to stop them from protesting against the Indian government’s decision, which has also since been accompanied by a slew of new legislation including a controversial residency law that made it possible for Indian nationals to become permanent residents of the region.
+Police detained many politicians and activists and kept some under house arrest to stop them from protesting.
+The Indian government’s decision has since been accompanied by a slew of new legislation including a controversial residency law that made it possible for Indian nationals to become permanent residents of the region.

 The changes were brought by Prime Minister Narendra Modi’s government on Aug.
 5, 2019, and the move resonated in much of India, where his administration was cheered by supporters for fulfilling a long-held Hindu nationalist pledge to correct “a historical blunder.”